Caesurus/CTF_Writeups/2022-Metacareers_coding/README.md

 One thing that has always stressed me out has been live coding interviews.
 I prefer to have a coding assignment sent to me so I can do it on my own time and not worry about someone looking over my shoulder, but I understand the problems that presents, and that watching someone work through a problem in real time gives the interviewer valuable insight.

 The site provides helpful coding puzzles so that you can practice ahead of time.
-That’s actually really cool, and helpful.
+That's actually really cool, and helpful.
 It lets you get familiar with the interface etc.
 ![meta_sections](./images/1-meta_sections.png)
-I’ve done a fair number of leetcode problems, and so doing some practice challenges was interesting, but I get bored easily.
-I’m more curious about how everything is wired up in the background.
+I've done a fair number of leetcode problems, and so doing some practice challenges was interesting, but I get bored easily.
+I'm more curious about how everything is wired up in the background.
 I was curious how they architected the backend processing and how secure it is.

 Here are some notes about the architecture and what I pieced together.